January 2025

 North America, particularly the United States, plays a pivotal role in the field of precision oncology.
 The United States has been at the forefront of cancer research, innovation, and the implementation of precision medicine approaches in clinical practice.
 The United States has a robust regulatory framework that supports the development and approval of precision oncology therapies and companion diagnostics.
 The FDA has established programs such as the Breakthrough Therapy Designation and the Accelerated Approval Program to expedite the review and approval of innovative precision medicine interventions.

 Additionally, the U.S. has a large patient population and a high burden of cancer, driving the demand for effective and personalized cancer treatments.
 The high prevalence of breast cancer across the U.S. augments the demand for precision oncology therapies.
-In the U.S., there were around 4.1 million women living with breast cancer as of January 2022.
 Breast cancer represents approximately 30% of new cancer cases among women annually in the United States.
 Around 1 in 8 women in the U.S. are estimated to be diagnosed with breast cancer in their lifetime.
 Patients and their families are increasingly aware of the potential benefits of precision oncology and actively seek access to targeted therapies and genomic testing.
 The country's emphasis on patient-centered care and shared decision-making further supports the integration of precision oncology in clinical settings.

 Furthermore, the market for precision oncology products and services in the United States is also significant.
 The country is home to major pharmaceutical companies, biotechnology firms, and diagnostic companies that invest heavily in research and development, clinical trials, and the commercialization of precision oncology technologies.
 These companies collaborate with academic institutions and healthcare providers to bring novel therapies, biomarkers, and genomic profiling tests to the market, providing clinicians with essential tools for precise cancer diagnosis and treatment.